 - Create regular features.

-A “sale item of the week,” or a regular event (product demonstrations, or “meet the maker”) will bring people back to see what’s new.
+A “sale item of the week,” or a regular event (product demonstrations, or “meet the maker” mixers) will keep it fresh.

 - Make it pithy.